Our simple 6-step guide provides you with essential strategies for teaching the most effective type of phonics. Includes free resources.

 Don’t ask your child to guess words in books based on the pictures or context.
-Although this strategy might work sometimes for simple picture books, ultimately it will cause problems as they encounter harder books with more words and fewer pictures.
+Contextual cues might work sometimes for simple picture books, but children can have problems later when they encounter harder books with more words and fewer pictures.

 Do Some Words Need to Be Learned By Sight?

 Some educators recommend that so-called ‘high-frequency words’ should be taught early in a reading programme and learned as whole words.

 These are sometimes referred to as sight words and children might be expected to memorise the shapes of the words rather than focus on the letters that make them up.

 There are quite a few common words with irregular spellings that are more difficult to read using basic phonics knowledge.
 These are described as ‘common exception words‘ in the English National Curriculum in the UK and we discuss how to deal with them in Stage 4 of this guide.

 Segmenting Simple Words

 Children can be introduced to segmenting as soon as they’ve been taught how to blend a few written words.